opensajux/opensajux/README.md

 ## opensajux
-Personal Website Management software hosted on Google AppEngine.
-Developed using JSF, CDI and other Java technologies
+OpenSajux is a Personal Content Management System hosted on Google AppEngine.
+OpenSajux manages all your data from Twitter, Facebook, Google+, Blogger, GitHub and others and displays them the way you want them to be viewed.

 ## Technologies
 + Google AppEngine 1.7.4